nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ![Lab4 Web1](media/lab4_nginx-web1.png)

-    If you like, change the `proxy_pass` to `web2` or `web3`, and see what happens.
+    Optional Exercise: If you like, change the `proxy_pass` to `web2` or `web3`, and see what happens.

-    >This is called a `Direct proxy_pass`, where you are telling NGINX to Proxy the request to another server.
-You can also use a FQDN name, or an IP:port with proxy_pass.
+    >This is called a `Direct proxy_pass`, where you are telling NGINX to Proxy the request to another web server.
+You can also use an FQDN name, or an IP:port with proxy_pass.
 In this lab environment, Docker DNS is providing the IP for web1.

 1. You can even use proxy_pass in front of a public website.
 Try that, with `nginx.org`.
 What do you think, can you use a Docker container on your desktop to deliver someone else's website?
 No, that `can't` be that easy, can it ?